rbontekoe/BAWJ/docs/src/chapter3.md

 Let's see how we can automate the procedure with Julia.
 We tackle it with a technique of Domain Driven Design and the Onion architecture.

-## Domain Driven Design and Onion Architecture

-The trend nowadays is to create application consisting of different unambiguous and autonomous units, running in containers:
-- You can quickly up and downscale containers based on the demand.
-- The software programmers can use their preferred programming language.
-- A unit is the owner of its data.

-The onion architecture lends itself perfectly to the domain-driven design pattern.
-If you look at the design like it's an onion, it's a core with peels around it.
-The base consists of Julia.

-The next peel is the domain.
-There must be coherence between its elements.
-The experts in this field speak the same language and use the same terms.
-Most items here are objects.
-You only use constructs from the core.

-The next layer is the API.
-Here you only use elements from the core and the domain.
-The API consists of the functions you use in your program.

-The outer peel is the Infrastructure layer.
-Its the connection with the external world.
-It uses the elements in the domain and API and adapters to match differences in technologies.

-An example is a REST request.
-If it is in JSON format, you have to convert it to a form you use in your software.
-After processing the inquiry, you turn it back to JSON.
-You can do so with adapters.

-When you write you the software, you only use the functions in the API and the Infrastructure layers.

 ## A review of the procedure Invoicing